Terry de la Mesa Allen Sr.: World War I

 Just over a year on from America's declaration of war on Germany and her official entrance into World War I, Allen still remained in the United States, having spent most of that time training the huge numbers of draftees that came pouring in.
 Desperate to escape, and fearing that he would spend the war at home training troops, he sought a transfer.
 He ultimately got his wish, although it was not quite in the form which he had expected, when he was assigned to the 315th Ammunition Train.
 The unit was attached to the 90th Division, with the key responsibility of transporting artillery ordnance to the front lines.
-The division's commander was Major General Henry Tureman Allen (who, despite his surname, was not related to Terry Allen) and the division itself was scheduled to go overseas to France.
+The division's commander was Major General Henry Tureman Allen (no relation) and the division itself was scheduled to go overseas to France.
 Allen was ecstatic and wrote home, "I cannot understand my good fortune to jump over the heads of quite a few fellows who [out]rank me.
 [I] am in the artillery now and though I hate to take off the crossed sabers it's anything to get to France."